rev. Jan 2020

 - Based on our shoot ideas, have a look through your wardrobe and pull 10 looks that you think suit the style we are going for

-- Try on the looks and take a picture and send it
+- Try on the looks and take a picture and send them on

 - From those 10, we can narrow it down to the best 5 to shoot

-I generally need to know what you are going to wear / bring to s shoot so I can plan for that.
+I generally need to know what you are going to wear / bring to the shoot so I can plan for that.
 Setting up lights can take time, so when I have my list of shots that I want to get, it makes things faster.